ulthiel/NetatmoInflux/Readme.md

 python Import.py --service
 ```

-which will execute the import every 5 minutes so that your data in the InfluxDB is always up to date.
+which will execute the import every 10 minutes so that your data in the InfluxDB is always up to date.
+The Netamo module id and the location will be stored as tags for each measurement.